 War Legacies Project

 War Legacies Project began in 2008 with a vision of mitigating and ultimately eliminating legacies of war—such as environmental degradation and compromised human health.
-Our focus on the legacies of U.S. wars waged in Viet Nam, and secretly in Laos and Cambodia, has often meant more than this, mostly because the memory of those conflicts is still enshrouded in a dark fog of bad faith militarism and uneasy denial.
+Our focus on the legacies of U.S. wars waged in Viet Nam, and secretly in Laos and Cambodia, has often meant more than this because the memory of those conflicts is still enshrouded in a dark fog of uneasy denialism.

 Together, these countries suffered greatly from the modern ravages of war: cluster munitions, napalm, other incendiaries, and Agent Orange.
-The wounds of these weapons are still felt today, even after 45 years.
+But the wounds of these weapons are still felt today, even after 45 years.

 And so we bring these legacies born from violent conflicts to light, through developing a greater understanding of their true costs and long-term consequences—so that we may end them.